GambitNash/gn-age-verify/readme.txt

 1. Upload the 'gn-age-verify' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit 'Settings > Age Verify' and adjust your configuration.
+3. Visit 'Settings > GN Age Verify' and adjust your configuration.

 == Screenshots ==